Anjok07/ultimatevocalremovergui/README.md

 ![alt text](https://github.com/Anjok07/ultimatevocalremovergui/blob/master/Images/UVR-App.jpg)

-This is a deep-learning-based tool that extracts the instrumental track from a track containing vocals.
+This is a deep-learning-based tool that extracts the instrumental from a track containing vocals.
 This project is a GUI version of the vocal remover created and posted by tsurumeso.
 This would not have been possible without tsurumeso's work and dedication!
-You can find the command line version [here](https://github.com/tsurumeso/vocal-remover)
+You can find tsurumeso's original command line version [here](https://github.com/tsurumeso/vocal-remover)

 ## Installation